-Two grants from the Cultural Recovery Fund Heritage covering the periods of October 2020 to March 2021 and October 2021 to January 2022 assisted the abbey to continue to maintain and offer access to the grounds and ruins, providing a safe, open, green space for the domestic holiday market and particularly for local people to support their well-being, and a place for exercise and reflection.
+Two grants from the government's Cultural Recovery Fund Heritage covering the periods of October 2020 to March 2021 and October 2021 to January 2022 assisted the abbey to continue to maintain and offer access to the grounds and ruins, providing a safe, open, green space for domestic visitors and particularly for local people to support their well-being, and a place for exercise and reflection.
 They also supported the provision of enhanced safety measures, increased focus on marketing and business planning to mitigate the effects of the pandemic and provided support for regular costs and salaries.
-However, Covid19 restrictions and necessary staff furloughing had a significant impact on our ability to provide the usual range of interpretation, learning activities and events throughout 2021.
+Other grants received during the year included support from Mendip District Council for Covid 19, contributions towards installation of sitewide WIFI (Cosmic), Somerset Art Works (SAW) project (SAW, NLHF), Interpretation app project (Arts and Humanities Research Council) and a consultancy on volunteering (SW Museum Development).